Kajitsy/Kajitsy/README.md

 # Hi, everybody, I'm Kajitsy.

-I'm, uh, well, kind of a person who wants to learn coding.....
-I live in Russia, please don't think of it as a bad thing.

 ### Yeah, I haven't done anything special yet, but I've made some contributions to the following repositories: